A Therapeutic Approach to Yoga

 Pranayama: This is control of our vital energy through the breath.
 Practicing different breath techniques can achieve different effects such as energizing or calming.
 These techniques can also add another layer to your asana practice to help improve mindfulness.

 Prayahara: Withdrawl of the senses.
 This is where we begin to being our attention inward rather than focusing on what is going on around us.
 We may begin our practice by paying attention to the sounds in the room we are we practicing but then we will start to focus on the sensation of the body and then our thoughts.
-This process helps prepare us for the next three limbs of yoga.

-Dharana: Concentration.
-Focusing on a thought or a feeling.
+Dharana: (Concentration) Focusing on a thought or a feeling.
 This allows us to enter a meditative state.

-Dhyana: Meditation.
-Being present in the moment.
+Dhyana: (Meditation) Being present in the moment.
 This does not only happen when you’re sitting trying to meditate but any time you’re fully immersed in an activity you love.

 Samadhi: Enlightenment.
 The “goal” of yoga.
 I think of this as a change of mindset.
 When you realize that meditation is really just a way of thinking and being.
 Living in the present moment no matter what you are doing.
 The yoga practice helps us achieve this off of our mat.